openfaas/openfaas.github.io/_posts/2023-08-18-production-faas-linode.md

 With K3s, the costs can be kept quite low because the servers running the control-plane can also run user workloads.
 However, if you expect very heavy use or I/O intensive applications, then you could also add some agents to the cluster.

 This exercise is left for the reader, you could either duplicate the terraform, and replace the word "server" for "agent", or adapt it so that you input the number of servers and the number of agents separately.
+Another option is to create an agent via the Linode CLI or UI.

 Once your VM is created, use the server IP of any of the three machines under the `--server-ip` flag.
 After it joins the cluster, K3s will tell it about the other server IPs in the case that one of them goes down.